ROCKLAND COUNTY WOMEN'S BAR ASSOCIATION BY-LAWS

 Section 10 - Committee on Legislation

-This committee shall review proposed legislation, make recommendations concerning such legislation to the board of directors, and report the Board's position to the Chapter's members and the Association's Legislation committee.
-It shall not transmit any report approving or disapproving a pending bill unless such report is authorized by the board, either at a meeting or through the use of emergency procedures, or by the Chapter's members.
+This committee shall review proposed legislation, make recommendations concerning such legislation to the Board, and report the Board's position to the Chapter's members and the Association's Legislation Committee.
+It shall not transmit any report approving or disapproving a pending bill unless such report is authorized by the Board, either at a meeting or through the use of emergency procedures, or by the Chapter's members.

 Section 11 - Committee on Membership

-- It shall be the duty of this committee to prepare and keep a list of members of this chapter, by class, and also a list, as nearly accurate as may be, of all women eligible for membership in the geographic area served by the Chapter.
+- It shall be the duty of this committee to prepare and keep a list of members of the Chapter, by class, and to obtain a list of all individuals eligible for membership in the geographic area served by the Chapter.

-- It shall also be the duty of this committee to actively solicit members, to invite and welcome new members to the Chapter and to undertake social and other Functions as are appropriate to increase membership and other participation in the Chapter.
-Such functions shall be coordinated with the committee on programs and shall be approved in advance by the board.
+- It shall also be the duty of this committee to actively solicit members, to invite and welcome new members to the Chapter and to undertake social and other Events as are appropriate to increase membership and other participation in the Chapter.
+Such functions shall be coordinated with the committee on programs and shall be approved in advance by the Board.

 Section 12 - Committee on Public Relations

-- This committee shall prepare and release on behalf of the Chapter all publicity releases to newspapers, periodicals, radio, television or other media.
+- This committee shall work with the Corresponding Secretary to prepare and release on behalf of the Chapter all publicity releases to newspapers, periodicals, radio, television or other media outlets and to maintain and update the Chapter’s website and social medial presence.

-- No release relating to any policy of the Chapter shall be issued without prior approval of the policy by the Board of Directors.
+- No release relating to any policy of the Chapter shall be issued without prior approval of the policy by the Board.

 - It shall also be the duty of this committee to cooperate and maintain communication with other associations, government agencies and public groups.